kamirov/wordpress-wiki/README.md

 1. Clone this repository.

+1. Download [Wordpress](https://wordpress.org/) into your project's root directory.

 1. Fill in the `.htpasswd` file with your user authentication information.

-1. Download [Wordpress](https://wordpress.org/) into your project's root directory.
+Associate this file with your Wordpress installation in the root directories `.htaccess` file.

 1. From the root directory run `composer install` to download the parent theme and the non-edited plugins (you'll need to install [Composer](https://getcomposer.org) first).